run-llama/llama_index/README.md

 - Takes as input a large corpus of text data and build a structured index over it (using an LLM or heuristics).
 - Allow users to *query* the index in order to synthesize an answer to the question - this requires both *traversal* of the index as well as a synthesis of the answer.

+## 💡 Contributing

+Interesting in Contributing?
+See our [Contribution Guide](CONTRIBUTING.md) for more details.

 ## 📄 Documentation

 Full documentation can be found here: https://gpt-index.readthedocs.io/en/latest/.